 - Short title (25 characters max)

 - Name and contact information for up to two PIs

 - Project Summary (250 words), appropriate for the public; posted on the SESYNC website

 - Keywords (up to five different from those used in the title)

 - Proposed start and end dates, number and duration of meetings, as well as the estimated number of participants (Please note: Pursuits are limited to 3 meetings and are expected to start in fall 2020)

 - Potential conflicts of interest with members of the SESYNC Scientific Review Committee, External Advisory Board, Leadership Team, Researchers, or Fellows

-Main body (five pages max including references)
+2. Main Body (five pages max excluding references section)

 - Problem statement: Clear and concise statement of the synthesis project to be undertaken and how it relates to SESYNC’s topical areas or to another pressing socio-environmental problem, including its direct or indirect contributions to complex socio-environmental systems.
 As appropriate, specify the novelty and creativity of the proposal.